 4. Pastors and churches, let's equip our people to do #s 1-3.
 And we must not forget 2 Timothy 4:1-5.
 We must proclaim sin as sinful, God as sovereign, Jesus as Savior and Christ, salvation as free to all who truly repent and believe, and saints as ultimately victorious through Christ the risen and reigning Savior.

 Is there bad news in the news?
 Sure.
 There has been since Adam and Eve decided they knew better than God.
 But is there also good news?
 Absolutely.
 There has been from all eternity when God determined to save his people.
 That news is as good today as it was when God first promised it to Adam in Genesis 3:15.
 And so the most frequent command in all of Scripture comes to us: fear not.

 It's only October, but I'm pretty sure I've already read my book of the year.
 For the last couple of years I've posted a list of some of my favorite reads over the year.
 (Here's last year's.)
-Jesus on Every Page will be in the 2014 edition of my favorite reads, but it deserves it's own post.
+Jesus on Every Page will be in the 2014 edition, but it deserves it's own post.

 Every now and then you pick up a book that just clicks, that makes sense, that's like a breath of fresh air.
-It takes the miscellaneous thoughts you have from your years of church, conversations, blog reading, books, seminary classes, and puts them together so plainly, clearly, and simply that you can't help but smile as you read.
+It takes the thoughts you have rolling around your brain from years of church, conversations, blog reading, books, seminary classes, and puts them together so plainly, clearly, and simply that you can't hold back the joy as you read.
 Jesus on Every Page is that book for me when it comes to seeing our Savior in the pages of the Old Testament.